bitfocus/companion-module-colorlight-processor/README.md

 # companion-module-colorlight-processor
 This module will allow you to control the following Colorlight processor:
-Z3, Z4 Pro, Z5, Z6 PRO-G2, Z8, Z8t
+Z-Series, V-Series, VX-Series, D-Series and some X-Series.

 ## Configuration
 - In instaces tab specify the ip and port you want to send.